Endava-Sofia/fe-code-guidelines/guidelines/react.md

 ### Prefer Functional To Class Components

-Functional React components are favored over class components due to their simplicity and the introduction of Hooks, which allow for using state and lifecycle features without classes.
+Functional components are favored over class components due to their simplicity and the introduction of Hooks, which allow for using state and lifecycle features without classes.
 They often result in cleaner, less verbose code and have advantages in performance due to reduced memory usage and better optimization potential.

 ```jsx